-(1) Description of business and relevant events 2022
+(1) Activity and relevant events

-Monex, S. A. B. de C. V. ("Monex, S. A. B."), domiciled at Avenida Paseo de la Reforma 284, floor 15th, alcaldía Cuauhtémoc, Colonia Juárez, Mexico City, C.P.
-06600, was incorporated in accordance with Mexican law, whose corporate purpose is to promote, establish, organize, acquire and manage any kind of commercial or civil companies in order to be the holder of investments.
+Monex, S. A. P. I. de C. V. ("Monex, S. A. P. I."), domiciled at Avenida Paseo de la Reforma 284, floor 15th, alcaldía Cuauhtémoc, Colonia Juárez, Mexico City, Zip Code 06600, was incorporated in accordance with Mexican law, whose corporate purpose is to promote, establish, organize, acquire and manage any kind of commercial or civil companies in order to be the holder of investments.

-The consolidated financial statements as of December 31, 2022 and for the year ended on that date include those of Monex, S. A. B. de C. V. and their subsidiaries.
+The consolidated financial statements as of December 31, 2023 and 2022 and for the years ended on those dates they include those of Monex, S. A. P. I. de C. V. and their subsidiaries.
 The description of the main activity of its subsidiaries and the rate of shareholding are described below:

-Stock ownershi p 2022 Main activity and location Admimonex, S. A. de C. V. 99.99% A direct subsidiary of Monex, S. A. B. whose purpose is to promote, build, organize, exploit, acquire and take part in the capital stock or assets of all kinds of corporations or general partnerships, associations or companies, whether commercial, service or any other nature, both domestic and foreign, as well as participate in management or liquidation.
+Stock ownership Main activity and location Admimonex, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. P. I. whose purpose is to promote, build, organize, exploit, acquire and take part in the capital stock or assets of all kinds of corporations or general partnerships, associations or companies, whether commercial, service or any other nature, both domestic and foreign, as well as participate in management or liquidation.
 Mexico City.
-MNI Holding, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. B. as of November 2019.
+MNI Holding, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. P. I. as of November 2019.
 Holding company of Monex Inc, Monex Technology Solutions Ltd and Monex Europe Ltd. Mexico City.
-Monex Grupo Financiero, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. B. It was incorporated on May 23, 2003 and is authorized by the Treasury Department of Mexico (SHCP, per Spanish acronym) to operate as a financial group in the manner and terms established by the Regulate Financial Groups law.
+Monex Grupo Financiero, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. P. I. It was incorporated on May 23, 2003 and is authorized by Secretaría de Hacienda y Crédito Público (the Treasury Department of Mexico, SHCP, per Spanish acronym) to operate as a financial group in the manner and terms established by the Regulate Financial Groups law.
 Due to legal provisions, the Financial Group is unlimitedly liable for the obligations and losses of each of the subsidiary companies.
 Mexico City.
-Servicios Complementarios Monex, S. A. de C. V. (Servicios Complementarios) 99.99% A direct subsidiary of Monex, S. A. B. whose purpose is to promote, build, organize, exploit, acquire and take part in the capital stock or assets of all kinds of corporations or general partnerships, associations or companies, whether commercial, service or of any other nature, both domestic and foreign, as well as participate in management or liquidation Mexico City Arrendadora Monex, S. A. de C. V. 99.99% Direct subsidiary of Monex, S. A. B. whose main activity is to acquire, sell, lease, rent, sublet, use, enjoy, own, license, market, import, export, trade and have the use under any form or legal title, of all kinds of personal property, equipment, motor vehicles, machinery, specialized equipment, accessories and other goods.
+Servicios Complementarios Monex, S. A. de C. V. (Servicios Complementarios) 99.99% Direct subsidiary of Monex, S. A. P. I. whose purpose is to promote, build, organize, exploit, acquire and take part in the capital stock or assets of all kinds of corporations or general partnerships, associations or companies, whether commercial, service or of any other nature, both domestic and foreign, as well as participate in management or liquidation Mexico City Arrendadora Monex, S. A. de C. V. (Arrendadora Monex) 99.99% Direct subsidiary of Monex, S. A. P. I. whose main activity is to acquire, sell, lease, rent, sublet, use, enjoy, own, license, market, import, export, trade and have the use under any form or legal title, of all kinds of personal property, equipment, motor vehicles, machinery, specialized equipment, accessories and other goods.
 Mexico City.